dominicjtaylor/dominicjtaylor.github.io/README.md

+# Home Page

+## Projects
 Here are my various projects.
 You can click their titles for more information!

-## Projects

 ### Terzan 5